k-dun/CV/README.md

 - I'm currently in process of launching a blog on how to break into the UK's tech industry (with a working title "0..1: Break Into Tech", a play on Ruby syntax and Peter Thiel's book).
 Warranted I succeed in this mission myself, I intend to create a resource to help and enable other people switch careers and become software engineers, regardless of their age or previous work experience.

 - I love streetwear.
-In particular the utilitarian and workwear side of fashion, from brands such as Acronym and Carhartt.
+In particular the utilitarian and workwear side of fashion, from brands like Acronym and Carhartt.
 I am also a sneaker addict in recovery.

 ## Conclusion.